Most cases of hypertrophic cardiomyopathy are caused by an inherited genetic defect.

 Doctors suspect the diagnosis based on physical examination findings, but they use echocardiography or magnetic resonance imaging to confirm the diagnosis.

-Drugs that reduce the force of the heart’s contractions are given.
+Medications that reduce the force of the heart’s contractions are given.

-Very rarely, people acquire hypertrophic cardiomyopathy when they have disorders such as acromegaly (excessive growth due to overproduction of growth hormone, usually by a benign pituitary tumor), a pheochromocytoma (a tumor that overproduces the hormone epinephrine), or neurofibromatosis (a genetic disorder in which many soft, fleshy growths of nerve tissue grow under the skin and in other parts of the body).
+Very rarely, people acquire hypertrophic cardiomyopathy when they have disorders such as acromegaly Gigantism and Acromegaly Overproduction of growth hormone causes excessive growth.
+In children, the condition is called gigantism.
+In adults, it is called acromegaly.
+Excessive growth hormone is almost always caused... read more (excessive growth due to overproduction of growth hormone, usually by a noncancerous tumor of the pituitary gland), a pheochromocytoma Pheochromocytoma A pheochromocytoma is a tumor that usually originates from the adrenal glands’ chromaffin cells, causing overproduction of catecholamines, powerful hormones that induce high blood pressure and... read more (a tumor that overproduces the hormone epinephrine), or neurofibromatosis Neurofibromatosis Neurofibromatosis is a group of genetic disorders in which many soft, fleshy growths of nerve tissue (neurofibromas) form under the skin and in other parts of the body, and flat spots that are... read more (a genetic disorder in which many soft, fleshy growths of nerve tissue grow under the skin and in other parts of the body).

 The thick, stiff walls of the ventricles do not relax appropriately to allow the heart chambers to fill with blood.
 This difficulty becomes more severe when the heart beats quickly (as during exercise) because there is then even less time for the heart to fill.
 Because the heart does not fill properly, it pumps less blood with each beat.
 Sometimes the thickened heart walls also interfere with blood flow out of the heart.
 This variation is called hypertrophic obstructive cardiomyopathy.